- Featured Activist Education Grantees

 Featured Activist Education Grantees

-ICNC 2018 grantees work in over 11 countries on 3 continents.
-Below is a selection of the work being led by current grantees, with excerpts from their project reports.
+ICNC’s Activist Education Grants have supported the work of 21 grantees in 17 countries on 4 continents.
+Below is a selection of the work being led by these grantees, with summaries or excerpts from their project reports.

 Art as Activism in the Democratic Republic of the Congo (DRC)